- Update: 19 August 2018

 Instead of addressing weaknesses that foment crime worldwide, the UK has long resigned itself to being amongst the worst.
 We have an opportunity to change that now.
 Many fraudulent calls are being terminated on the UK’s 070 number range.
 Ofcom has proposed changes to the management of that portion of the UK dialling plan.
 Now that attention has been directed towards an admitted long-standing problem our industry has an opportunity to take positive steps that will reduce international crime.
 If you are a fraud professional, or even if you are just an interested lay person, please take a few minutes to make yourself aware of the issues, and how you can support change, by continuing to read about the issues and how RAG has responded to Ofcom’s consultation.

-- Show RAG’s actual response to the consultation
+- RAG’s response to the official consultation

-- Encourage you to join our lobbying effort
+- How to join our lobbying

 To Ofcom’s credit, they provide a thorough explanation of the reasons why telephone numbers that begin 070 have become a magnet to fraudsters in their consultation document.
 When mobile telephony was still new, the UK regulator decided to group ‘personal’ or ‘follow me’ numbers that begin 070 alongside the numbers beginning 07 and which are associated with mobile phones.
 However, these uses are very different, and the confusion between them leads to exploitation of telecoms customers not just in the UK but also worldwide.
 The cost for dialling an 070 number is typically higher than that for calling a mobile phone, and part of that fee may be paid to the recipient of the call.
 This creates an incentive for criminals to exploit the confusion between 070 numbers and ordinary mobile phone numbers.